Effective Date: 7 April 2020

 For example, we and these services may use different types of cookies, other automated technology, and data to:

-By clicking on the cookie preferences hyperlink in the footer of participating F5 websites, you can adjust your preferences about how certain cookies and certain similar technologies are used in F5 websites that hyperlink to that preferences tool from their footer.
+By clicking on the cookie hyperlink in the footer of participating F5 websites, you can launch a consent tool to adjust your preferences about how certain cookies and certain similar technologies are used in F5 websites that hyperlink to that same preferences tool from their footer.
 You should repeat this process with each browser you use to visit those websites.

 If you replace, change, or upgrade your browser, or delete your cookies, you may need to use these opt-out tools again.
 We do not respond to browser-based do-not-track signals.